serpent1neX/ARMA-REMASTERED/README.md

 # ARMA-REMASTERED
 Heavily modified arma 3 client to give it the feels of a modern shooter

+# V122(Jan13 2024):
+Massive fucking update!
+Tons of changes, graphics overhaul, 3rd-person focus, performance increase and much more
+Changelogs:
+\\
+Performance increased by ~35% for avg.fps thanks to the rewrite of render scale and LOD Bias for objects
+A polished and repositioned third person camera, along with Overtheshoulder aim for guns.
+Compatible with lasers!
+Mass graphics overhaul.
+Now texture has its own thread for rendering and foliage is interactive.
+Eg: Grass gets flatted out when player step on it, or trees wiggle to the wind(weather effects coming in the next update)
+Modernized controls
+More cosmetics, namely FUTURA Combat glasses as mastery
+\\

 # V102(Dec27 2023):

 Early access release!
 Much sooner than i anticipated but it's pretty much playable now!